pavkout/react-mailkit/README.md

 ---

-### Once upon a time, email creation wasn't an easy part using pure html and css.
-Now it is!
+> Once upon a time, email creation wasn't an easy part using pure `html` and `css`.
+>

-### Create awesome and fully responsive emails without stress.
+> `Now it is!` Create awesome and fully responsive emails without stress.

 ## Documentation